JWP Consulting GK

 A file called latest.dump appears in the current working directory.
 I add my own workstation’s IP to the Render.com PostgreSQL instance access control list.

 Next, following the migration tutorial from Render, I use pg_restore to upload the dump.
-The connection string can be retrieved from the PostgreSQL instance’s settings page.
+The PostgreSQL instance’s settings page shows the connection string that I can use to connect to it from the Projectify backend.

-I adjust the invocation by adding the --clean flag, making sure that previous DB migrations are wiped out.
+I adjust the invocation by adding the --clean flag to make sure that I wipe out previous DB migrations.

 Please: think before running pg_restore with --clean.